Our Sustainable Business Strategy

 In addition to providing access to a mobile network, we want to help our communities use mobile and mobile internet, with a specific focus on supporting women and rural communities.
 Our engagement focuses on:

-• Access to power and amenities: less than half of the population in Sub-Saharan Africa has access to electricity and so have challenges charging their phones.
+• Access to power and amenities: half of the population in Sub-Saharan Africa has access to electricity and so have challenges charging their phones.

 • Climate and carbon: of the 10 countries that are most vulnerable to climate change, seven are in Africa.
 Encouraging cleaner energy across our markets and building resilience to the impacts of climate change is critical for the wellbeing of our communities.